 GCSE Arabic Speaking Paper

-GCSE Arabic Examiner for hire.
+Edexcel Speaking paper, GCSE Arabic Examiner for hire.
 Visiting Schools in and around London and the UK.
 Although based in London we serve a very large area of the UK and often travel outside of London.
-If you know of any local schools requiring a GCSE Arabic examiner please share our contact details.
-We also:
+If you know of any local schools requiring a GCSE Arabic examiner, for the Edexcel speaking paper, please share our contact details.

 - Mark Mock Papers

 - Offer Preparation Lessons Prior to Exam, Online or in School.

 - We mostly visit schools between mid-March and mid-May for the Edexcel Arabic speaking paper.

 - We can tell you how ready your students are and their predicted grade.

 Our contact arabicdaily [at] gmail dot com or 0786 786 2520